bluesky-social/atproto/packages/lexicon/DESIGN.md

 Libraries and tooling should be created for each environment/language and can adopt more useful patterns such as static type signatures, builder-patterns, and code generation.

-As all schemas are published on ADX, it's possible to write tools which "install" schemas from their ID, check for updates, and help publish changes (including verifying that updates to a schema do not violate previously-published constraints).
+As all schemas are published on ATP, it's possible to write tools which "install" schemas from their ID, check for updates, and help publish changes (including verifying that updates to a schema do not violate previously-published constraints).

 #### Schema negotiation